gabrielalmir/design-patterns/README.md

     Example of a logger using Singleton and risks involved when used in multithreaded environments and can complicate unit testing.
     **Location:** `singleton-pattern/`

-## Repository Structure

-- `proxy-pattern/`
-    - `src/main/java`: Java source code
-    - `src/main/resources`: Configuration files
-    - `src/test/java`: Unit tests
-- Other files and directories related to Maven configuration and build tools

-## How to Run the Project

-1. Navigate to the desired project directory, for example:
-     ```bash
-     cd proxy-pattern
-     ```
-2. Run the application using Maven Wrapper:
-     ```bash
-     ./mvnw spring-boot:run
-     ```

 ## Contribution

 Contributions are welcome!
 Please open issues or pull requests for suggestions and improvements.